-If one were to start with a rather typical vignette of a recently hired executive who has joined a company going through a takeover.
-He knows something looks risky, but because he is not part of the team as yet and does not want to create a bad first impression, he keeps silent.
+Let’s start with a rather typical vignette of a recently hired executive who has joined a company going through a takeover.
+He knows something looks risky but, because he is not yet part of the team and does not want to create a bad first impression, he keeps silent.

 Unfortunately, the above illustrates what happens too often in the world.
 People are more focused on impression management.
 People tend to avoid looking:

-By doing the above, we are robbing ourselves and our colleagues of small moments of learning, which reduces the opportunities for innovation.
+By doing the above, we rob ourselves and our colleagues of small moments of learning, which reduces the opportunities for innovation.

-According to Amy Edmondson, professor at Harvard Business School, who first identified the concept of psychological safety in work teams in 1999, psychological safety is a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes.
+According to Amy Edmondson, a professor at Harvard Business School who first identified the concept of psychological safety in work teams in 1999, psychological safety is a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns or mistakes.

 Edmondson stumbled upon this concept quite by accident.
 She was conducting research looking at the question “Do better hospital teams make fewer human-related medication errors?”
-She used a team effectiveness survey in conjunction with the number of human-related drug errors over a 1,000 days.
-The results were the exact opposite of what was expected.
+She used a team effectiveness survey in conjunction with the number of human-related drug errors over 1,000 days.
+The results were the exact opposite of what had been expected.
 The better performing teams made more mistakes.

 In order to prove this, Edmondson sent a researcher to study the teams with no idea of the teams’ error rates or effectiveness.
-He found that the biggest differences between the teams was their willingness and ability to talk about errors.
-The better teams had a climate of openness that allowed them to report mistakes which in turn led them to working together to find ways of reducing the errors.
+He found that the most significant differences between the teams were their willingness and ability to talk about errors.
+The better teams had a climate of openness that allowed them to report mistakes which, in turn, led them to work together to find ways of reducing the errors.

 Since then, the research has piled on, showing that psychological safety can make, not just teams but, entire organisations perform better.